A Georgia Firearm Bill of Sale is a document a gun seller uses to transfer firearm ownership to a buyer.

 - Any person convicted of carrying a weapon without a weapons carry license or in an unauthorized location in violation of GA Code Section 16-11-127 and has not been free from probation within five years of the application date

 - Any person convicted of a misdemeanor involving the use or possession of a controlled substance and has not been free from probation of a second conviction for a minimum of five years before applying

 - Anyone who has been hospitalized or involuntarily committed as an inpatient at a mental hospital or alcohol and drug treatment facility in the past five years

 - Any person who has been found not mentally competent to stand trial or found not guilty by reason of insanity.

-Yes, firearm registration is not required in Georgia.
+Firearm registration is not required in Georgia.

-The state also does not require a permit to purchase or possess a firearm.
+Additionally, the state also does not require a permit to purchase or possess a firearm.

 Georgia law prohibits any person or entity from creating or maintaining a database of information on persons who have been issued weapons carry licenses.

 Concealed Carry Permit

 As of 2022, Georgia enacted legislation modifying Article 1 of Chapter 3 of Title 12 of the Official Code of Georgia Annotated so that any “lawful weapons carrier” is generally allowed to carry handguns openly or concealed in most public spaces without a background check or permit.